jtolj/html-attributes/README.md

+## This project has been archived.
+If you are using Laravel, see Illuminate\View\ComponentAttributeBag.

 # A Fluent Interface for Handling HTML Attributes in PHP

 The package provides a simple class, inspired by Drupal's Drupal\Core\Template\Attribute, to help manage HTML attributes in a structured way.